lumeland/lume.land/plugins/base_path.md

 ---
 title: Base path
-description: Add automatically a base path to all urls
+description: Automatically add a base path to all urls
 tags:
   - urls
 ---